-For present purposes, let us assume that there is a unique $\gamma_c < \overline{\gamma}$ that solves the first order condition in Lemma 1.
-In the absence of a participation constraint, we could use results from Amador and Bagwell (2013a) and establish a general set of environments under which the optimal simple cap allocation is optimal over the full class of incentive compatible allocations.
+We assume that there is a unique $\gamma_c < \overline{\gamma}$ that solves the first order condition in Lemma 1.
+In the absence of a participation constraint, we could use results from Amador and Bagwell (2013b) and establish a general set of environments under which the optimal simple cap allocation is optimal over the full class of incentive compatible allocations.
 As we now argue, however, the presence of a participation constraint implies that the optimal simple cap allocation is no longer feasible.